ibm-cloud-docs/vsrx/failover.md

 	request chassis cluster failover redundancy-group <redundancy group number> node <node number>
 	```

 	Select the appropriate redundancy group number and node number from the output of the command in step two.
-To failover both redundancy groups, execute the previous command twice, one for each group.
+To failover both redundancy groups, run the previous command twice, one for each group.

 1. After failover is complete, verify the console output.
-It should now be listed as `secondary`.
+It is now listed as `secondary`.

 1. Login to the other vSRX gateway of your pair.
-Enter into CLI mode by again executing the command `cli` and then verify that the console output shows as `primary`.
+Enter CLI mode by again running the command `cli` and then verify that the console output shows as `primary`.

 When you enter CLI mode in your Juniper vSRX gateway device, the output shows as `primary` from the control plane perspective.
 Always check the `show chassis cluster status` output to determine which gateway device is primary from data plane perspective.
 Refer to [vSRX Default Configuration](/docs/vsrx?topic=vsrx-understanding-the-vsrx-default-configuration) to learn more about redundancy groups, as well as the control and data planes.
 {: tip}